 We're trying to cut our water use at Eden.
-We welcome over 850,000 visitors a year and two million plants in our gardens, so if we can do it, you can too!
+We welcome more than 750,000 visitors a year and two million plants in our gardens, so if we can do it, you can too!

 - Turn off the tap when you brush your teeth – this can save 6 litres of water per minute.